vahidhedayati/termssh/README.md

-termssh is a script to create and maintain gnome terminator layouts for ssh access either via -s s1,s2,s3,s4 .. ie given list of servers, -f filename to connect o servers in a filename or via -a {env} {apptypes} {service_type} to autodiscover servers and make layouts.
-Auto groups servers per apptype conventions, Full screen options, window per tab definitio of 2 4 or 8 windows per tab
+termssh is a script to create and maintain gnome terminator layouts for ssh access either via:

+ -s s1,s2,s3,s4  |  where -s if followed by server names comma seperated

+ -f filename  |  to connect to servers in a filename

+ -a {env} {apptypes} {service_type}   | to autodiscover servers and make layouts.

+ -g    | Auto groups servers per apptype conventions,

+ -fs   | Full screen options,

-It opens terminator with 2,4 or 8 windows per tab.
+ -w 8  | window per tab definition of 2 4 or 8 windows per tab

 Will need configuration and tweaking if you wish for auto discovery to work in your work place, For now you can either put one host per ine into a text file and call it something like web.txt mail.txt or define servers comma seperated after -s argument